maryvilledev/awswindowsuserdata/README.md

 ### Drive Mapping

-* Configure the instance IAM role to be "readonlyEC2" (or change the role name in the script).
+* Create an instance with an attached role.
 The role needs to be able to examine the instance, examine the attached EBS volumes, and read the tags on those volumes.
 The existing Amazon policies ReadOnlyAccess or AmazonEC2ReadOnlyAccess are certainly broad enough, but could be tightened if you want to.
 This is in Step 3: Configure Instance Details, if you're launching a new instance from the console.

 * Put the Powershell script between `<powershell>` `</powershell>` tags, and put that in the User Data field of a Windows instance you're